WEBINAR, November 2021

 Robert Stambaugh, the Miller Anderson & Sherrerd Professor of Finance at the Wharton School, presented his paper Dissecting Green Returns.
 The paper continues research by Stambaugh and his co-authors, Lubos Pastor of the University of Chicago Booth School of Business and Lucian Taylor of Wharton, on ESG investing and the performance of green assets.
 It received the 2021 Jacobs Levy Center Research Paper Prize for Best Paper.
 Stambaugh presented their previous paper Sustainable Investing in Equilibrium in a webinar for the Jacobs Levy Center last fall.

-Lu Zhang, The John W. Galbreath Chair at Fisher College of Business, The Ohio State University, will give a discussion of the paper, followed by a live audience Q&A. Chris Geczy, Academic Director of the Jacobs Levy Center, will host the webinar.
+Lu Zhang, The John W. Galbreath Chair at Fisher College of Business, The Ohio State University, gave a discussion of the paper, followed by a live audience Q&A. Chris Geczy, Academic Director of the Jacobs Levy Center, hosted the webinar.

 ABOUT THE PAPER